cplusx/layout_diffuse/README.md

 python run_gradio.py -c configs/cocostuff_SD2_1.json --openai_api_key [OPENAI_API_KEY] --model_path [PATH_TO_MODEL, if not given, it will use the default path e.g., "experiments/cocostuff_LayoutDiffuse_SD2_1/latest.ckpt"]
 ```

-3. Sampling many images (using COCO dataset).
-This is for benchmarking purpose.
+3. Sampling many images (using COCO dataset) for benchmarking purpose.
+Replace `-c` with other config files to sample from other datasets.
 See [notebooks for single image sample](sampling.ipynb) or running sampling for the dataset
 ```
-python sampling.py -c configs/cocostuff_SD2_1.json # sampling code for cocostuff, replace it with other config files for vg or celeb mask
+python sampling.py -c configs/cocostuff_SD2_1.json --model_path [PATH_TO_MODEL, if not given, it will use the default path e.g., "experiments/cocostuff_LayoutDiffuse_SD2_1/latest.ckpt"]
 ```

 ---